What You’ll Learn 💾

 Start trigger setup

-When you select the trigger setup for the first time, there is no start trigger condition defined:
+When you open the Trigger Setup for the first time, no Start trigger condition is defined:

-+ (Add button): A new trigger condition will appear immediately in the list.
++ (Add button): Adds a new trigger condition, which immediately appears in the list.

-- (Remove button): The selected trigger condition is removed from a list
+– (Remove button): Removes the selected trigger condition from the list.

-Use the Add button to add a new Start trigger condition:
+Use the Add button to create a new Start trigger condition:

-empty Don't store conditions section on the Start trigger setup part of the screen
+An empty Don’t store conditions section in the Start trigger setup area of the screen.

-empty Stop trigger conditions in the new Stop trigger setup column
+An empty Stop trigger conditions section in the Stop trigger setup column.

-As a standard, the trigger condition is set to a Simple edge trigger with a positive edge at the first active analog input channel.
+By default, the trigger condition is set to a Simple edge trigger with a positive edge on the first active analog input channel.

-When we select the Setup button on the trigger condition line on the DewesoftX Setup screen, the Condition setup window appears to enter the trigger condition settings.
+When you click the Setup button on the trigger condition line in the DewesoftX Setup screen, the Condition Setup window opens, allowing you to configure the trigger condition settings.

 ''Don't store'' setup

-The Don't store trigger condition and Setup works in exactly the same way as the Start trigger setup.
-This function can be used to suppress data storage for the defined condition.
+The Don’t store trigger condition and its Setup work in exactly the same way as the Start trigger setup.
+This function can be used to suppress data storage under a defined condition.

-For example, a machine is producing a certain part and you measure the pressure.
-The system should trigger when the pressure grows above a certain limit.
-But you only want to store the data if there is really a part in the machine.
-Then you can connect a signal to another channel that reports if the unit is present or not and use this result as a Don't store function
+For example, imagine a machine producing a certain part while you are measuring the pressure.
+The system should trigger when the pressure rises above a certain limit.
+However, you may only want to store the data if there is actually a part present in the machine.
+In this case, you can connect a signal to another channel that indicates whether the unit is present or not and use this result as a Don’t store condition.

 Stop trigger setup

-The Stop trigger condition and Setup work in exactly the same way as the Start trigger setup (see above).
-The only difference is that this section defines when the storage should be stopped.
+The Stop trigger condition and its Setup work in the same way as the Start trigger setup (see above).
+The only difference is that this section defines when the storage should stop.

-Use the Post time feature from the Timing setup to prolong the storage time if required.
+If needed, you can use the Post time feature from the Timing setup to extend the storage duration.

 Remove a trigger condition

-To remove a trigger condition simply click on the trigger illustration or the description field to select the condition, the selected field becomes darker - and press the minus button.
+To remove a trigger condition, simply click on the trigger illustration or its description field to select it.
+The selected field will be highlighted.
+Then press the minus (-) button to remove it.

 Trigger control elements

-To activate the selected trigger condition, just switch into an online display (scope, recorder, etc.) and press the Arm button on main DewesoftX toolbar or the F5 key on the keyboard.
-As soon as the trigger condition appears on the input, the data will be stored in a file.
+To activate the selected trigger condition, switch to an online display (such as the scope, recorder, etc.) and press the Arm button on the main DewesoftX toolbar or the F5 key on the keyboard.
+As soon as the trigger condition is met on the input, the data will be stored in a file.

-If you want to force a trigger event even when it isn't available, press the Trig button or F6 on the keyboard.
-Trigger shots will appear in the scope and the Trig button flashes.
+If you want to force a trigger event, even when the condition is not present, press the Trig button or the F6 key on the keyboard.
+When this happens, trigger shots will appear in the scope, and the Trig button will flash.

-If several trigger events appear, all of them will be stored in the same file.
-DewesoftX offers a special analysis feature in the Analyse mode for easy data analysis.
+If multiple trigger events occur, all of them will be stored in the same file.
+DewesoftX also provides a dedicated analysis feature in Analyse mode for convenient data review and analysis.

 Trigger conditions setup

-DewesoftX offers several different trigger conditions, which can be set in the Condition setup window.
-Trigger conditions can be combined completely independently when combined with an OR function.
-That means any defined trigger condition has to become true to activate the trigger.
+DewesoftX offers several different trigger conditions, which can be set in the Condition Setup window.
+Trigger conditions can be combined independently using the OR function.
+This means that any defined trigger condition only needs to become true for the trigger to activate.

-When we select the Setup button on the Setup screen - trigger condition line, the following Condition setup window appears:
+When we select the Setup button on the Setup screen under the trigger condition line, the following Condition Setup window appears:

-In the Condition setup window, we can enter all the trigger condition settings.
-The Source section contains a channel list in two different tabs.
-All chs tab represents all used channels and the AI tab filter only analog input channels.
+In the Condition Setup window, you can configure all trigger condition settings.
+The Source section contains a channel list divided into two tabs.
+The All chs tab displays all available channels, while the AI tab filters and shows only analog input channels.

-In the lower part, the current signal value is displayed.
-The white vertical lines are displayed to indicate when the trigger condition became true.
+At the bottom of the window, the current signal value is displayed.
+White vertical lines indicate the moments when the trigger condition becomes true.

-On the right side of the screen, the Trigger on section represents trigger settings.
-These fields depend on the selected trigger type, below trigger settings symbolic trigger curve is displayed.
+On the right side of the screen, the Trigger On section contains the trigger settings.
+These fields vary depending on the selected trigger type.
+Below the trigger settings, a symbolic trigger curve is displayed.

-Choose the trigger condition according to your requirements and press the OK button to accept the trigger settings.
+Choose the trigger condition that best meets your requirements, and press the OK button to confirm and apply the trigger settings.

 Trigger type